 7.6 Skype for Business is a communication platform developed by Microsoft as part of the Microsoft Office suite.
 It is designed for use with the on-premises Skype for Business Server software, and the software is offered as part of Office 365 on judicial laptops.
 Whilst the judicial laptops were previously configured to prevent connections external to ejudiciary.net and justice.gov.uk email addresses, that restriction on external calls have now been removed.
+Further, HMCTS have now made Skype for Business interoperable with ordinary Skype.
+It is now possible to have both programmes on the judicial computer.
 The platform allows document sharing during a remote hearing.
 The platform allows the hearing to be recorded and once recording is completed it can be placed in a common cloud storage place such as OneDrive, Dropbox or iCloud.
 As set out above, this platform has been used successfully in the past week for hearings up to and including a multiday, multiparty final hearing with lay and expert evidence.
 Experience suggests that the most efficacious way to use the platform is for the lead legal representative to set up the Skype meeting and invite the judge into the meeting.
+For multiday hearings it is useful to keep the 'meeting' set up in Outlook 365 open for the duration so that parties can use the same link to join each day.
+Additional documents can be circulated by email as it is possible to keep Outlook open and running.
+Counsel have reported also that 'gowns can be tugged' and 'notes' can be passed virtually by using mobile phone texting during the course of the hearing.